6 Huel Side Effects: (diarrhea, headaches, gas)

 Max Health Living is a reader-supported site.
 Purchases made through links may earn a commission.
 Learn more.

 Huel is made up of plant-based ingredients, so it’s generally considered safe for most people.
-However, some people may experience adverse reactions to the ingredients in Huel.

-Other general side effects that you may encounter are nausea, headache, thirst, and other digestive symptoms.
+• Other general side effects that you may encounter are nausea, headache, thirst, and other digestive symptoms.

-Some suspected side effects that may show up in the case of long-term use of Huel are metabolic disorders and memory problems.
+• Some suspected side effects that may show up in the case of long-term use of Huel are metabolic disorders and memory problems.

 Keep reading to find out the complete list of Huel side effects and what you can do to avoid them.

-While there are always some thorns with every rose that prick and hurt a little.
 Most Huel side effects may not be that damaging to health but rather embarrassing.
 Well, damage to the reputation still hurts, doesn’t it?
 The high fiber and sweeteners in Huel are to blame as they may not be very gut-friendly for everyone.

 Users complain of excessive flatulence and foul-smelling farts that linger in the atmosphere for much longer.